-The 2015 Annual Institute on School Culture, Climate, and Positive Behavior Support will take place on August 12-13, 2015 at the SERESC Event & Conference Center in Bedford, NH.
+You are invited to attend the 2015 Conference on School Culture, Climate, and Positive Behavior Support on August 12-13, 2015 from 8:30 am to 4:00 pm at the SERESC Event & Conference Center in Bedford, NH.